 The mission of the library media program is to support the curriculum and to provide the resources to “build a learner who can thrive in a complex information environment.”
 Based on: AASL’s Standards for the 21st-Century Learner

-Mrs. Darby, Library Media Specialist
+Mrs. Ardis, Library Media Specialist

 Contact the media center at: 863-499-2900 ext.
 2580

-Students are also welcome during all lunch periods.
+Students are also welcome during lunch.

 The Media Center offers an extensive collection of print and non-print resources including: books, magazines, newspapers, online reference sources and more.
 The Media Center resources have been specifically selected to support the school’s instructional program.
 The online resources may be accessed by clicking here.
 Some of these resources require an ID and password.
 Please see the media specialist for the ID and password.
 PCSB Online Resources